 Picking the right moment is only one factor that leads to successful price-testing.
 What matters more is how you approach the whole process.
 Here are a few steps you should follow to achieve good results.

-The first thing you need to determine is why you want to change the price of your products in the first place.
+The first thing you need to do in price testing is to determine is why you want to change the price of your products in the first place.
 Is there a good reason for that?
 Some e-commerce entrepreneurs raise the prices only because they want to earn more.
 Wanting a better profit margin is a perfectly acceptable reason, but it can’t be the only one, especially not in a highly competitive space.

-Raising prices only because of profit, without any added value or a valid reason, often won’t end in a result you will like.
+Raising prices only because of profit, without any added value or a valid reason, often won’t end as a result you will like.

 Now that you have your “when” and “why”, the next question is – “which prices should I change?”

-Many business owners think that a simple “A/B price testing strategy” is all they need.
+Many business owners think that a simple “A/B price testing strategy” is all they need in price testing.
 However, this method is risky and we will touch on the reasons why towards the end of the article.

 Instead, you can test the waters using similar group products as a sample.